 Registered proprietor/s (landowner/s) or the authorised agent's details must be provided in this section.
-If there are more than two landowners please provide all relevant information on a separate page.
+If there are more than two landowners please provide all registered proprietors or a separate page.
 Signature/s must be provided by all registered proprietors or by an authorised agent.
-Atternatively, a letter of consent, which is signed by all registered proprietors or by the authorised agent, can be provided.
+Afternatively, a letter of consent, which is signed by all registered proprietors or by the authorised agent, can be provided.